Kaushal2612/Kafka-Using-Java/README.md

 To setup Apache Kafka:
 - Download the latest tar.gz from this link: https://kafka.apache.org/quickstart
-- Unpack the package : tar -xzf <your downloaded kafka file>
+- Unpack the package : tar -xzf "your downloaded kafka file" (without quote)
 - Rename the folder to Kafka (Not a mandatory step but it short the path)
 - move the folder to C:
   - Inside your kafka, create directory kafka-logs and zookeeper-data